scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 # What is "mamba"?

-We recommend using "mamba", which is a drop-in replacement for "conda" that is many times faster.
+We recommend using `mamba`, which is a drop-in replacement for `conda` that is many times faster.
 You particularly notice it when a package has many dependencies or complex version constraints on its dependencies.

 In fact, the conda developers are [incorporating mamba into conda](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community), though at the time of this writing, that integration is still experimental.
-These instructions will describe how to use mamba directly.
+These instructions will describe how to use `mamba` directly.

 # Where will the files go?

 The entire Python distribution, with all packages and the shared libraries that support them, will go in a new directory, most likely in your home directory and named `mambaforge`.
 All of the files in it are installed with your own user permissions (i.e. not superuser/`sudo`).

-<details markdown="1"><summary> How to get rid of them if you change your mind (click here)</summary>
+<details markdown="1"><summary>How to get rid of them if you change your mind (click here)</summary>

 1. Delete that directory with `rm -rf ~/mambaforge`.
 2. Delete a file named `~/.condarc`, if you have one.